UN to convene pledging conference for Syria aid

-UNITED NATIONS The United Nations will convene a pledging conference in Kuwait next month to try to secure more than $1.5 billion (927.4 million pounds) to help save the lives of millions of Syrians facing a "rapidly deteriorating humanitarian situation," the world body said on Friday.
+UNITED NATIONS Dec 28 The United Nations will convene a pledging conference in Kuwait next month to try to secure more than $1.5 billion to help save the lives of millions of Syrians facing a "rapidly deteriorating humanitarian situation," the world body said on Friday.

 "The secretary-general is extremely concerned about the rapidly deteriorating humanitarian situation in Syria, where more than 5 million people urgently need help," it said.

-"As a consequence of this situation, over 2 million people have been displaced inside the country and more than 540,000 Syrians have fled to neighbouring countries," the statement added.
+"As a consequence of this situation, over 2 million people have been displaced inside the country and more than 540,000 Syrians have fled to neighboring countries," the statement added.

-Last week the United Nations appealed for $519.6 million (321.2 million pounds) to help 4 million people within Syria and $1 billion to meet the needs of up to 1 million Syrian refugees in five other countries until July 2013.
+Last week the United Nations appealed for $519.6 million to help 4 million people within Syria and $1 billion to meet the needs of up to 1 million Syrian refugees in five other countries until July 2013.

-The statement said Ban believes the world "must do more to alleviate the suffering of millions of people in Syria and the neighbouring countries."
+The statement said Ban believes the world "must do more to alleviate the suffering of millions of people in Syria and the neighboring countries."

 "The Secretary-General urges all member states to be generous in their pledges and is thankful to those who continue to support the humanitarian efforts," it said.